-Instead of Try the Substitute
+Instead of Try to Substitute

-• the poor low-class people people whose incomes are below the federal poverty
+The poor low-class people People whose incomes are below the federal poverty threshold

-threshold

-• poor people neighbourhoods with high poverty rates
+Poor people Neighbourhoods with high poverty rates

-• homeless • people whose self-reported incomes were in the lowest
+• Homeless People whose self-reported incomes were in the lowest income bracket

-income bracket

-undomiciled/ without fixed address
+Undomiciled/ without fixed address

-people experiencing homelessness
+People experiencing homelessness

+People who are unhoused

-• low/high class low/high income
+Low/high class Low/high income

-• poor/rich • below poverty level
+• Poor/rich Below poverty level

-Terms Related to Marital and Family Status
+Marital & Family Status

-Titles such as Mr., Mrs., or Ms. are gendered, and people tend to use them based on assumptions commonly rooted in physical appearance, for example.
-When someone does not know the individual they are addressing, it is appropriate to ask how the person would like to be addressed.
-When possible, use people's first names, or a title such as 'Professor' or 'Teacher' and people's last name.
+Titles such as Mr., Mrs., or Ms. are gendered, and people tend to use them based on assumptions commonly rooted in physical appearance.
+For example, when someone does not know the individual they are addressing, it is appropriate to ask how the person would like to be addressed.
+When possible, use people's first names, or a title such as 'Professor' or 'Teacher' and people's last names.